 The table is divided into three parts, for ease of reading.
 (Zoom in if the type is too small for you.)
 The first part covers the chief justiceship and associate justice positions 1-3; the second part, associate justice positions 4-7; the third part, associate justice positions 8-10.

-As a bonus, here are statistics about the frequency with which justices have disagreed with one another in non-unanimous cases, beginning with October Term 2005:
+As a bonus, here are statistics about the frequency with which justices have disagreed with one another in non-unanimous cases, for October Term 2005 through October Term 2015: